-Achievement Level 1: Shall mean
+Achievement Level 1: Shall mean the rating for:

-- an elementary school with a total performance score of thirty (30) or above or with at least 71% of the available performance points; or - a high school that obtains a total performance score of twenty-six (26) or above or with at least 67% of the available performance points.
+- an elementary school with a total performance score of thirty (30) or above or with at least 71% of the available performance points; or - a high school that obtains a total performance score of twenty-four (24) or above or with at least 66.7% of the available performance points.

-Achievement Level 2: Shall mean
+Achievement Level 2: Shall mean the rating for:

-- an elementary school with a total performance score of twenty-one (21) to twenty-nine (29) or with 50-70% of the available performance points; or - a high school that obtains a total performance score of seventeen (17) to twenty-five and 9 tenths (25.9) or with 44-66% of the available performance points.
+- an elementary school with a total performance score of twenty-one (21) to twenty-nine (29) or with 50%-70.9% of the available performance points; or - a high school that obtains a total performance score of sixteen (16) to twenty-three and nine tenths (23.9) or with 44%-66.6% of the available performance points.

-Achievement Level 3: Shall mean
+Achievement Level 3: Shall mean the rating for:

-- an elementary school that obtains a total performance score of twenty (20) or below or with less than 50% of the available performance points; or - a high school that obtains a total performance score of sixteen and nine tenths (16.9) or below with less than 44% of the available performance points.
+- an elementary school that obtains a total performance score of twenty (20) or below or with less than 50% of the available performance points; or - a high school that obtains a total performance score of fifteen and nine tenths (15.9) or below or with less than 44% of the available performance points.